Stax124/DobotAPI/docs/shell-usage.md

 ## Conveyor Belt

 ::: warning
 You need to have a conveyor belt attached to the robot and the correct port for this option to work.
-See [Ports](/ports) for more information.
 :::

 This option allows you to control the conveyor belt of the robot.
 You will be asked a few questions: